dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-steps-1proposal.md

 ### 1. Dapp developers add NNS root as co-controller of dapp.

 :::info
-this article assumes if you start with adding the NNS root co-controller, that you have already tested the SNS process.
+This article assumes if you start with adding the NNS root co-controller, that you have already tested the SNS process.
 :::

+This step also includes handing over special privileges to the SNS governance canister.
+For example, if the SNS contains an asset canister, the SNS governance canister should be given all permissions before handing the canister over.
+Please refer to the [asset canister](../managing/sns-asset-canister.md) documentation.

 They can do so by running the following command: